Polyommatus amandus: Distribution and habitat

-Amanda's blue is native to much of central and northern Europe.
+Amanda's blue is native to much of central and northern Europe and across the Palearctic to the Russian Far East.
 Its habitat is meadows, heaths, grassland, roadsides and other open areas and places where the larval food plants grow and usually at altitudes of at least 1000 m.

 Life cycle

 This butterfly flies from May to August.
 The larvae feed on species of vetch, often meadow vetchling (Lathyrus pratensis) and tufted vetch (Vicia cracca).
 The males fly around near the host plants waiting for females to arrive.
 The females lay their eggs singly on the leaves of the host plant.
 The caterpillars have glands which secrete a sugary fluid that attracts ants and the presence of these protects the larvae from predators.